Tuk Tuk (film)

-Tuk Tuk is a 2025 Indian Telugu-language supernatural comedy film written and directed by Supreeth C Krishna, produced by Rahul Reddy D, Lokku Sri Varun, C Sree Ramulu Reddy under the banners of Chitravaahani Producions and RYG Cinemas The film features Harsh Roshan, Karthikeya Dev, Madhu Sudhan Rapeti, Saanve Megghana and Nihal Kodhaty in important roles.
+Tuk Tuk is a 2025 Indian Telugu-language supernatural comedy film written and directed by Supreeth C Krishna, produced by Rahul Reddy D, Lokku Sri Varun, C Sree Ramulu Reddy under the banners of Chitravaahani Productions and RYG Cinemas The film features Harsh Roshan, Karthikeya Dev, Madhu Sudhan Rapeti, Saanve Megghana and Nihal Kodhaty in important roles.

 Plot

 In a rural village of Chittoor, three aimless young men, desperate to earn money, resort to secretly recording women bathing.
 Their lives take a strange turn when they come across a scooter possessed by a spirit.
 Seizing the opportunity, they use the scooter to lead a Ganesh Chaturthi procession and start making money.
 However, their world is turned upside down when they discover the spirit is actually a girl.
 The rest of the story unravels the mystery of how the girl became a spirit, how she ended up in the scooter, and the tragic love story that led to her untimely fate.